-99.9 percent of women have cellulite in their body.
-Cellulite is like a honeycomb that traps fat inside its little boxes, and then it bulges out of skin.
-Usually treatments cut the boxes surgically, but the beauty of it is that it chemically breaks them down in a way that is simple and painless.
+99.9 percent of women have cellulite in their bodies.
+Cellulite is like a honeycomb that traps fat inside its little boxes, and then it bulges out of the skin.
+Usually, treatments cut the boxes surgically, but the beauty of it is that it chemically breaks them down in a way that is simple and painless.

 10. A chin strap that superpowers lifting facials